Edwinkorir38/Telecom-Customer-Churn-Prediction/README.md

 If you have any feedback, suggestions, or questions regarding the project, please create an issue in the repository or contact me at ekorir99@gmail.com.

 ### If you find this repository helpful, don't forget to show your support by giving it a star! ⭐
-Your star is a great way to let us know you appreciate our work and find value in this project.
+Your star is a great way to let us know you appreciate my work and find value in this project.
 Thank you! ⭐

 Happy analyzing and predicting❤️!